 As usual, past 6:00 pm, I had to call him to fetch me at work.

-Mama told me he’s playing basketball and that I have to go home on my own.
-I said yes.
+“He’s playing basketball,” Mama said.
+I have to go home on my own.

 My heart stopped for a moment, my knees trembled.

 It’s been two years now but it still seems like yesterday.
 There’s a certain kind of missing someone I can probably never get rid myself off.
 It’s this.

 The pain from the loss is immeasurable.
 Maybe because there’s one more thing we would have wanted to say.
 Sure, is.
 I guess it wouldn’t go away completely but I know it shouldn’t take center stage.
 Aside from taking it one day at a time, let me share with you some of the steps we can take in dealing with the grief of losing a loved one.

 Surround yourself with people, not to deny reality, but to face reality with a hand to hold.
 My spiritual family has been my strong anchor, preventing me from drifting away during that storm.
 Do not grieve alone.

 A friend reminded me.
 Because I had to be strong for my mother, two younger brothers, and eight-year-old niece who is very close to my late father, I refused to cry in front of them.
 It was not easy.
 I had to hold myself in the collar.
 I had to remain calm to be able to help decide for everybody.
 Whether we like it or not, we had to deal with issues other than emotions – funeral arrangements, finances, accommodating relatives you haven’t seen for a lifetime.
 But I did find time to be alone and meditate.
 The best way is always through, no shortcuts.

 It’s okay not to cry (all the time).